brandonmoss-99/railGetter/readme.md

 # railGetter

-railGetter is a Python script for retrieving & displaying upcoming train times for a specified station using National Rail's OpenLDBWS API.
+railGetter is a Python script for retrieving & displaying upcoming train times for a specified station in the United Kingdom using National Rail's OpenLDBWS API.

 ## Dependencies